coderschool/ftw_lecture_notes/Javascript/assignments/lab_basic_javascript.md

 - Iterate over the array, and print out `Peter earned $... today!` each day.
 - Calculate how much Peter made in the last two weeks.
 - Peter realizes that every day his working hour is a random integer number between 6 to 8 inclusively.
 And he wants to estimate how much he can make in one year (approximately 50 weeks, 5 working days per week).
 Let use the function you made in Assignment 1 to create an array that contains 250 numbers represent Peter's working hours in one year.
 Use the array to calculate Peter's estimated yearly income.
+Hint: find the way to _add an item to the end of an array_ in the Docs of Assignment 4.
 - Put your code in a function that takes in the number of weeks and return estimated revenue.

 ### Assignment 4 - Array Methods